RAAD (anti-tank guided missile): I-RAAD

+It's used to defeat ERA armor.

 I-RAAD-T

 The I-RAAD-T system combines the tandem-warhead of the RAAD-T missile with the SACLOS guidance system of the I-RAAD launcher.
 RAAD and I-RAAD missiles can be retrofitted to the I-RAAD-T standard.
 The I-RAAD-T also includes a simulator that allows operators to be trained on the system without actually firing a missile.
 400 mm RHA penetration after reactive armor.

+The front end can be used on other RAAD or 9M14 Malyutka missiles.